cybergis/CyberGIS-Vis/README.md

 ## Contributors

-The lead developer of CyberGIS-Vis is Dr. Su Yeon Han at the [CyberGIS Center for Advanced Digital and Spatial Studies (CyberGIS Center)](https://cybergis.illinois.edu/) and the Principal Investigator of CyberGIS-Vis is Dr. Shaowen Wang at CyberGIS Center.
-This software repository is primarily maintained by [CyberGIS Center](https://cybergis.illinois.edu/).
-Please email any questions to [help@cybergis.org](mailto:help@cybergis.org).
+Dr. Su Yeon Han, a leading developer and faculty member in the Department of Geography and Environmental Studies at Texas State University, has spearheaded the development of CyberGIS-Vis.
+This repository hosts the advanced version of CyberGIS-Vis, which can be accessed at: https://github.com/cybergis/CyberGIS-Vis.

 ## License